AviatrixSystems/Docs/HowTos/setting_security_patches.rst

                                                                                                         Applicable to Aviatrix Controller only.
 =================================================================             ====================      =======================================================

+To apply a patch:

+1) Backup your Aviatrix Controller.
+For more information, see `Controller Backup and Restore <https://docs.aviatrix.com/HowTos/controller_backup.html>`_.

+2) Apply the security or software patch on the controller.
+From the Aviatrix Controller, navigate to Settings > Maintenance > SecurityPatches or SoftwarePatches and click on **UpdateAvailablePatches**.
+You should see the new patch in the display.

+3) Apply the patch by clicking on the icon on the right and selecting **Apply Patch** from the popup menu.

+4) Validate the update by clicking on the icon on the right and selecting **Patch Status** and scrolling down to bottom of page.

 .. important::
     Increase File Descriptor limit patch will disconnect all VPN Users.